Ivoriel/Material_Donation_Charity/readme.md

 _User_ will be allowed to control their donations.
 The _Institutional user_ will be able to control their donations and their confirmed institution information.
 New functionalities will be built with the roles kept in mind.

+To properly gate access login and admin filters will be implemented to redirect users that are unregistered, not logged in, or don't have the permissions enter certain areas of the portal.